FAQ

 We recognize that medical research and best practices continue to evolve and we maintain an ongoing commitment to review the latest research regularly.
 We always welcome further feedback, especially evidence-based feedback from healthcare professionals.
 This ongoing process ensures that the information we provide, and the recommendations we make, remain current, accurate, and aligned with the best available evidence.

-By relying on expert input and current research, we ensure that Lactamo is a reliable and effective tool for managing breastfeeding-related challenges.
+By relying on expert input and current research, we strive to ensure that Lactamo is a reliable and effective tool for managing breastfeeding-related challenges.

 General questions